hniksic/sendable/README.md

 underlying idea held up under scrutiny.
 MIRI finds no undefined behavior while running the tests.

-You are invited to review at the code - it is not large - and report any issues you encounter.
+You are invited to review the code - it is not large - and report any issues you encounter.

 ## Are the run-time checks expensive?